 Don’t let the above screenshot fool you.
 This is not your typical 16-bit-esque action game with slow physics and various other engine restrictions.
 Quite the opposite in fact, as CrossCode brings fast-paced combat and animations simply not possible on ye olde 16-bit console.
 Throw a rather lengthy story in an absolutely massive world on top of that, Zelda-esque dungeons and a wide variety of enemies to destroy, and you’ll have an idea of what awaits in this stylish RPG (hint: a groovy time).

 But first… let’s go back to 2013, which is when my initial coverage of CrossCode was published.
-Game sure looks different today, eh?
+The game sure looks different today, eh?
 From that meager tech demo’s humble beginnings, developer Radical Fish Games has put in a lot of effort and it’s immediately apparent.
-Based on the trailer (below) alone, I’d say a grand adventure for its mute protagonist, one with a multitude of deadly boss battles, puzzle-filled dungeons, new allies (and enemies), an in-depth upgrade system (remember, it is after all an RPG) and… well, according to its creator, the entire thing should last some “30-80 hours”.
+Based on the trailer (below) alone, I’d say a grand adventure for its mute protagonist, one with a multitude of deadly boss battles, puzzle-filled dungeons, new allies (and enemies), an in-depth upgrade system (remember, it is, after all, an RPG) and… well, according to its creator, the entire thing should last some “30-80 hours”.
 Wow.